alexrutherford/dime_take_home/reports/report.md

 ## Findings & Steps Taken

-- **Arabic terms in DS1 were missing** These were filled in using an LLM
+- **Arabic terms in DS1 were missing** These were filled in using an LLM.
-- **English and Arabic corpora comparable** The daily volume of articles and article lengths were similar
+- **English and Arabic corpora comparable** The daily volume of articles and article lengths were similar.
 - **Taxonomy in DS1 is sparse** Only a small proportion of articles matched food security taxonomy: 90.6% and 94.9% missing in English and Arabic corpora respectively.
 However > 90% matched some location strings.
-This suggests that the taxonomy should be expanded to make more matches.
+This suggests that the taxonomy could be expanded to make more matches.
 - **Limited date range** The corpora in DS3 are taken from June and July 2024.
 This gives 30 days of data which (i) limits potential for observing meaningful differences over time as food insecurity changes slowly and (ii) limits ability to construct time series of changes to compare to ground truth data
 - **Most location matches were at admin 2 level**
 - **Some noisy taxonomy terms** The Jordanian admin 2 division 'هیت' may transliterate as 'heet' or 'hit' leading to many false positives.
 Locations could be more carefully matches by using Named Entity Extraction to disambiguate 'hit' as the location and 'hit' as the verb.